 Of course, Ewan McGregor will be returning as Obi-Wan Kenobi.
 But the bigger news is that Disney confirmed that Hayden Christensen is returning as Anakin Skywalker.
 And that makes sense as there will be plenty of flashbacks to the Clone Wars era.

 What Is Kenobi About?

 Plot details surrounding the series are quite limited.
 The only thing we know for certain is that it takes place eight years after the events of Revenge of the Sith and eleven years before A New Hope.
-This puts Obi-Wan in the middle of his nineteen year exile on Tatooine.
-Although some stories about Obi-Wan’s time as “Old Ben” in the desert wasteland exist in comics and other media, it’s still a largely unexplored time in his life.
+This puts Obi-Wan in the middle of his nineteen-year exile on Tatooine.
+Although some stories about Obi-Wan Kenobi’s time as “Old Ben” in the desert wasteland exist in comics and other media, it’s still a largely unexplored time in his life.

-There are rumors, however, that part of the delay was that the original storyline focused on the Jedi protecting a young charge (maybe Luke?) from being hunted down.
+There have been rumors, that suggested Kenobi‘s original storyline focused on the Jedi protecting a young charge (maybe Luke?) from being hunted down.
 But this was too close to the plot of The Mandalorian.
 Current rumors suggest that the story is focused on Darth Vader’s quest to find Obi-Wan.
 If this is the case, it will be interesting to see how the producers create drama from this scenario, as we know Vader fails in this mission.
 But as of now, all of these reports about the story are unconfirmed.

 Why a Series, And Not a Movie?